 Professor Bob Buckle is Professor Emeritus at Victoria University of Wellington.
 He was Pro Vice-Chancellor and Dean of the Victoria Business School from 2008 to 2017; Principal Adviser at NZ Treasury from 2000 to 2008, Chair of the Economic Committee of APEC, Chair of the Government’s 2009-10 Tax Working Group, and Chair of the External Panel for Treasury’s Long-Term Fiscal Statement in 2012.

 Professor Buckle chairs review teams for European Foundation for Management Development (EFMD) and is an ambassador for Victoria Business School’s ‘Great Futures’ scholarships.
-Professor Buckle has been re-appointed for a 3-year term from 1 April 2022.
+Professor Buckle’s term on the MPC has been extended by 6 months from 31 March 2025 to 30 September 2025.

 How the Monetary Policy Committee (MPC) is appointed